Brunei River

 The Brunei River (Sungai Brunei) is a river which flows through Brunei and empties into the Brunei Bay towards the north-east direction.
 The Istana Nurul Iman, the official residence of the Sultan of Brunei, stands on its banks.
 The Brunei River is the shortest major river in Brunei.
 It is the major river basin within the Brunei-Muara District, the smallest but most populous district.
 It flows through the country's capital Bandar Seri Begawan.
-It is home to Kampong Ayer, the Brunei's traditional village on stilts above the river water.
+It is home to Kampong Ayer, the Brunei's traditional village on stilts over the river.

 History

 The Sultanate of Brunei once controlled all Borneo, including parts of the Philippines and Indonesia.
 The region's thick jungle means the method of transport and communication was always via boats.
 This led to traditional settlements being established beside rivers and waterways.
 These waterways provided convenient transport through a jungle environment, and a supply of food.

-In 2006 the Brunei government through the Ministry of Environment, Parks and Recreation, a department initiated the clean-up campaign of the Brunei.
+In 2006 the Brunei government through the Department of Environment, Parks and Recreation, a department initiated the clean-up campaign of the Brunei.
 A total of $3.9 million has been allocated for the clean-up project, in addition to the $90,000 for the house-to-house waste collection.